FAForever/wiki-pages/faf-version-guidelines.md

 To prepare the discussion, one of the following steps is advisable:
 - Export `heightmap.raw` and create a 360° rotation/mirror video to discuss the `source` area or angle.
     - Worldmachine Template <span style="background-color: yellow">add</span>
-- Create and test a few `source` area or angle options on the correct `source`map version with the `MapTransformer` and compare the results.
+- Create and test a few `source` area or angle options on the correct `source map version` with the `MapTransformer` and compare the results.
     - Terrain issues at `source` area or angle.
-    - Differences in `prop` count and `marker` placement, ...
+    - Changes in `prop value` and `marker` placement, ...

-### 3.2.2 Discuss Source Area / Angle {#sec-3-2-2}
+### 3.2.2 Discuss Source Area Or Angle / Map Issues / Requirements {#sec-3-2-2}

-Discuss/Collaborate with the ladder team, Team Match Maker (TMM), and the issue reporter to determine the optimal `source` area or angle based on the preparations (see [3.2.1](#sec-3-2-1)).
+Engage in discussions with the ladder team, Team Match Maker (TMM), and the issue reporter to determine the optimal `source` area or angle based on the open individual map issues (see [1.1](#sec-1-1)), [preparations](#sec-3-2-1) and other map specific requirements.
 Please create a thread in the following channel on Discord:
 - Official Forged Alliance Forever Discord
     - [Matchmaker-submissions](https://discord.com/channels/197033481883222026/832707438443626596)

+> **Note:** It is recommended for authorized `FAF version` map makers to engage in discussions regarding open questions and unexpected issues that arise during the map rework process.

 ### 3.2.3 Example {#sec-3-2-3}